Human-Centered Robotics

 The use of autonomous robots in the direct environment of humans requires an interdisciplinary approach to address technical, legal, psychological and ethical issues and to create a high level of “transparency” and trustworthiness of the system RoboTrust.
 Special challenges also arise when abilities lost to humans are to be restored, for example, via “prostheses and orthoses” or intelligent robotics are to enable self-determined and barrier-free mobility WalkerChair.

-In the scope of the BioRob project, a novel type of compliant robot arms for applications in automation is developed and tested, for which conventional industrial robots are suitable only to a limited extent.
+In the scope of the BioRob project, a novel type of compliant robot arms for applications in automation was developed and tested, for which conventional industrial robots are suitable only to a limited extent.
 Through the passive compliance, a high level of safety is achieved, making the bionic robot suitable for applications in the direct environment of humans without the use of additional safety precautions.

 www.biobiped.en